thomassuedbroecker/MobileFirstPushV8OnNodeJS/README.md

-# Using MobileFirstFoundation Push Version 8O on a Node JS Server
+# Using "MobileFirstFoundation Push REST API Version 8" on a Node JS Server

 This project is a sample: _How to integrate MFP Push REST API in a Node.js Server?_
 I build a Sample Module and you can use it on you own risk.